There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 The stronger the knowledge base, the more powerful those approaches become.
 Without it, even our best instructional techniques start to become less effective.

 We’ve all seen it.
 Students are given a big question to explore, but they don’t yet understand the key concepts behind it.
 They find information, but they can’t judge what matters.
 They collect facts, but they can’t organise them.
 They make a presentation, but the thinking underneath is thin.
+It looks independent, but it isn’t always learning.

 That isn’t a criticism of the students.
 It’s a design problem.
 We’ve asked them to do complex thinking before we’ve given them enough to think with.

 Rosenshine’s Principles of Instruction are useful here because they remind us that effective teaching usually builds towards independence.
-Review, modelling, questioning, checking for understanding and guided practice aren’t barriers to deep learning.
-They’re often what make it possible.
+Review, modelling, questioning, checking for understanding and guided practice aren’t barriers to deep learning they’re often what make it possible.

-That isn’t spoon-feeding.
-It isn’t lowering expectations.
-It’s building the conditions for success.
+That isn’t spoon-feeding, it isn’t lowering expectations; It’s building the conditions for success.

 When students have the roots, they’re better able to withstand the winds of challenge.
 They can cope when the task becomes less familiar, when the question changes shape, or when there isn’t a neat worked example to lean on.